 Even though many of the pages have been indexed by the likes of Google, many articles hadn’t, so it was vital that the website had its own search facility.

 Our brief was to design a user-friendly interface that was intuitive to use and maximised the user experience of the site that attracts over 1.5 million views a month.
 Therefore, we worked diligently to ensure that the redesign not only met the National Archives’ needs but also exceeded the expectations of its users.

 Working with the new design style of the already established National Archives, including the new typography and colours, we created initial designs of the five main areas of the website for Mirrorweb to get approved by their client.
 After a successful meeting, we had only minor alterations needing to be made to the design.
 Once completed we handed the design files over to them to build.

 This is where their expertise kicks in and the result was an extremely satisfied client, who blogged about it during the initial launch phase.
-You can read the blog here.
+Read the blog online today.